 (1) Interested entities who can show good cause why such application should not be granted must file with the commission a written statement detailing the reasons, as well as a motion to intervene, within fifteen calendar days after the application is docketed.
 The applicant shall respond to any motion to intervene within seven calendar days after the filing and service of the motion.

 (2) Absent full or partial suspension, applications seeking certification as a CESTC will be approved in accordance with the thirty-day automatic approval process described in rule 4901:1-6-05 of the Administrative Code.

 (C) A CESTC may not operate as a 9-1-1 system service provider until such time as the county has amended its 9-1-1 plan to identify that carrier as the 9-1-1 carrier of choice for a public safety answering point (PSAP)(s) serving end users in that county for the designated telecommunications traffic.

 (D) A CESTC authorized to act as a 9-1-1 system service provider to a PSAP must carry all calls for that PSAP for those services designated to it by the PSAP.
 In addition to the ILEC, there may be no more than one CESTC designated by the PSAP as set forth in the approved county plan.

 (E) Once the county plan has been amended, a CESTC shall update its tariff to reflect the PSAP(s) served by the CESTC and which type of telecommunications traffic will be provided to that PSAP.
-Contracts between a CESTC and all individual counties for the provision of emergency service to a PSAP(s) within that county shall be submitted to the state of Ohio's 9-1-1 coordinator.
+Contracts between a CESTC and all individual counties for the provision of emergency service to a PSAP(s) within that county shall be submitted to the statewide emergency services internet protocol network steering committee or its designee.